Frequently Asked Questions

 Steward offers a team of breastfeeding experts to all mothers who deliver at our hospitals.
 Our nursing staff and a lactation consultant are available as you begin to breastfeed.
 Lactation services include:

 - Prenatal breastfeeding classes and support

 - Lactation rounds by a board-certified lactation consultant for patients during their stay

 - Private consultation appointments

 How do I obtain a birth certificate and social security number for my baby?

 During your stay you will be asked to complete the forms required by the State for your baby's birth certificate, social security number and paternity.
 The birth certificate, issued by the Commonwealth of Massachusetts, will be mailed to you at a later date.
 It usually requires four to six weeks to process birth certificates and social security numbers.

 What happens when I go home?

-In anticipation of going home, your obstetrician or midwife will review the discharge plan.
+In anticipation of going home, your OB provider will review the discharge plan.
 You and your newborn may be eligible for a home nursing visit after discharge.
 Please inquire about this option.